rparrett/taipo/README.md

 - [ ] Refactor so that we can restart the game without exiting and reopening.
 - [ ] More levels!
 - [ ] More words, word lists.
+- [ ] Add UI for choosing word lists
+- [ ] Allow users to add their own words

 ## Attribution